IITGuwahati-AI/Fake-News-Detection/README.md

 This is a project for detecting click bait IITG.ai
 ## Introduction
+### What is clickbait?

-clickbat is defined as content whose main purpose is to attract attention and encourage visitors to click on a link to a particular web page.
+Clickbat is defined as content whose main purpose is to attract attention and encourage visitors to click on a link to a particular web page.
 We wanted to enable click bait analysis in the browser..
 Refer to the competition site to see description about challenge [here](https://www.clickbait-challenge.org/)

 ## Data